mwarger/html-webpack-plugin-repro/README.md

 Reproduction of issue

-Setup default NX react application within a workspace
+Setup default NX react application within a workspace (this is done in this repo)

-Update the project.json to set the `generateIndexHtml` build option to `false`.
+Update the project.json to set the `generateIndexHtml` build option to `false`. (this is done in this repo)

-Update the webpack.config to output a custom `HtmlWebpackPlugin`
+Update the webpack.config to output a custom `HtmlWebpackPlugin` (this is done in this repo)

 Run the app (`npx nx serve test-app`)